arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
-	> Now, let’s use the same bacpac that we used earlier to also import the data into a Windows Azure SQL Database.
+	> Now, let’s use the same bacpac that we used earlier to also import the data into a Microsoft Azure SQL Database.

 1. In the **Import Settings** page, click **Browse** to locate and select the saved **Expenses** bacpac file and then click **Open**.
 1. Click **Next**.